 If you set a cache duration of six months for a file, the user's browser won't check it for updates until that period has expired.
 This saves a lot of time and unnecessary data transfer, which is great, but means that if you change the contents of the file on the server, nobody who has the cached version will download the new version until their cache entry expires.
 This is less great.

-For example, the .htaccess file above sets the expiry of CSS files to 6 months after the last time the user accessed them.
+.htaccess file above sets the expiry of CSS files to 6 months after the last time the user accessed them.
 This means that you'd have to leave a gap of six months between site accesses before a new version of the CSS file was downloaded.
 In theory if you keep revisiting a page, the CSS file will NEVER expire from the cache.

 To work around this you need to change the URL of the file, because that is how browsers index cached files.
 For example the URL for the CSS file is currently set to: